juju/docs/src/en/charms-offline-deploying.md

 [Working offline][charms-offline] page for background information.*

-Clouds that do not enjoy a connection to the internet can nonetheless make use of Juju charms provided that local copies of the charms are prepared in advance.
+Clouds that do not enjoy a connection to the internet can nonetheless make use of Juju charms provided that the **client** prepares in advance local copies of the charms.
+The client has the ability to point to a local charm during deployment.
+This passes the charm on to the controller.
+Recall that, by default, the **controller** manages the access and distribution of charms.

 These instructions are concerned strictly with how to obtain local copies of Juju charms.
 In particular, they do not take into account: